 - Tacky glue

-Start by using your scissors to cut a pencil like shape from burlap.
+Using your scissors, cut a pencil-like shape from the burlap.
 You can make this any size that you like.
+I recommend sketching the shape and details on the burlap before cutting.

-Protect your work surface well as the paint will bleed through the burlap.
-Start at the top and paint your eraser and silver band.
+Starting at the top, paint the eraser and silver band.
 I love a pouncer brush for really getting into the burlap fibers.

-Next add the yellow paint but make a zig zag where the wood portion of the pencil will show.
+Next add the yellow paint for the pencil body, but make a zig zag where the wood portion of the pencil will show.
 For this wood portion, I left the burlap unpainted.
 I added a bit of black “lead” at the bottom.